 Includes: Northeastern University (NU) tuition for 8 NU credits ($10,195), housing and other non-academic costs, including 24/7 worldwide emergency assistance ($2,000).
 Students are also responsible for arranging and purchasing their own flights.

-Students will be staying in a dormitory with breakfast included.
+Students will be staying in a dormitory-style or hostel-style housing with breakfast included.

 The Republilc of Iceland, Lýðveldið Ísland or Ísland, which is the second largest island in Europe (103.000 sq.km.) lies in the North Atlantic Ocean.
 The country is crossed by the Arctic Circle, which passes through the island of Grímsey, Iceland's northernmost point.
 Geologically, Iceland is a young country.
 It has about 200 volcanoes, of almost every type.
 Volcanic activities have been frequent since the 1960s.
 A new island, Surtsey was formed south of the mainland in 1963, and a major eruption took place in 1973 when a volcano in Westman Islands spewed erupted lava over the town of Heimaey.
 Reykjavik (Bay of smoke) is the capital of Iceland.
 By the turn of the nineteenth century, the inhabitants of Reykjavik numbered 5.000, and with a great expansion in the period after the two World Wars, today there are approximately 117.000 inhabitants.
 Iceland's total population is approximately 310.000 of which around 180.000 live in Reykjavik and its neighbouring communities.